 Original Vape Juice Recipes

-The six recipes that follow are “original”, in the sense that their creators did not aim to reproduce commercial vape juices.
+The six recipes that follow are original, in the sense that their creators did not aim to reproduce commercial vape juices.
 They are their creators’ approaches to familiar and, in most cases, “real life” flavor profiles.

 A very simple e-liquid recipe to get you started in DIY from the winner of the 2nd DIYorDIE World Mixing Championship, ID10-T. Only two ingredients for a total of 12% flavoring, this one is easy to mix and not so easy to leave down after a week’s steep.
 Yes, both ingredients could have had some support and a bit of an added complexity, but this was not the purpose of this recipe.
 If you want to raise the stakes, check out the recipe that got ID10-T his World Mixing Championship title.

 Sugar Cookie – CAP: A realistic soft sugar cookie, this one can be combined with other biscuit and cookie flavorings and add the missing texture.
 Very versatile, it won’t hurt most mixes when used at low percentages.
-In this recipe it functions as a straight up sugar cookie.
+In this recipe, it functions as a straight-up sugar cookie.
 You can try subbing this one, as sugar cookie is one of the rare cases where the diketone-free V2 is sometimes preferred over the original flavor-wise.

 Vanilla Custard – CAP: The most essential custard flavor around – if custards are your thing then you absolutely need this one.
-Rich, eggy and versatile, CAP Vanilla Custard can be used for a variety of purposes at different percentages.
+Rich, eggy, and versatile, CAP Vanilla Custard can be used for a variety of purposes at different percentages.
 Here it is used at 4% to add some creaminess to the cookie.
 A non-diketone version 2 is available, which some DIYers love and others hate, so proceed with caution.

-Another simple recipe, this one comes with three ingredients for a whooping 6.25% of flavoring.
+Another simple recipe, this one comes with three ingredients for a total of 6.25% of flavoring.
 Taking the “less is more” approach, mixer dazcole (the man behind Divine Shots) takes the most out of each flavoring and comes up with an interesting flavor profile.
 This one is more than the sum of its parts and starts popping sometime between the 3rd and 5th day of steeping.

 Coconut – FA: A very realistic coconut flavor that avoids the most common problem that coconut concentrates have: tasting like sunscreen.
 Not candy-like, something between eating coconut and drinking coconut milk at the same time.

 Acetyl Pyrazine 5% – TPA: An additive and not a typical flavor concentrate, AP has a characteristic roasted nut flavor that can be used alongside most mixes to add some depth.
 Ideal for nut and tobacco mixes, but also useful in cream and dessert recipes, AP is one of those flavors that you can easily recognize when used in a vape juice.
-In this recipe it is mainly used to support the nutty flavors.
+In this recipe, it is mainly used to support the nutty flavors.

 Hazelnut – FW: A rich and creamy hazelnut.
-Not as realistic as FA’s Hazelnut, but much easier to work with and a better fit for most of the recipes out there.
+Not as realistic as FA’s Hazelnut, but much easier to work with and a better fit for most recipes out there.
 Used a lot in cereal mixes, as well as in sweet tobaccos and desserts.
 Not diketone-free and no available substitute for it.

-Peanut Butter – TPA: By far the most popular peanut butter flavoring around and for a good reason.
+Peanut Butter – TPA: By far the most popular peanut butter flavoring around—and for a good reason.
 Very realistic but not too complicated, it can be used as an accent in low percentages, or as a dominant peanut butter by going a bit higher.
 Comes with diketones, but the diketone-free (DX) edition is a good substitute.